Trip Summary and Itinerary Map

 - Airport transfers other than in Punta Arenas

-- Personal equipment and clothing (polar clothing is available for rent from ANI for some Experiences)
+- Personal equipment and clothing (polar clothing may be available for rent)

 - Expenses incurred in Punta Arenas due to delays